-After accepting the platform terms of service, you should be able to access the Developer menu within the Fitbit mobile app, and the Developer Bridge menu on your Fitbit device.
+After accepting the platform terms of service, you should be able to access the Developer menu within the Fitbit mobile app (Your device > Developer), and the Developer Bridge menu on your device (Settings > Developer Bridge).

 Create Your First Project

 Login to Fitbit Studio.

 NOTE: You must be logged into Fitbit Studio with the same Fitbit account that you're using in the simulator, or on your mobile device.